ternjs/tern_for_sublime/README.md

 path, or your Tern checkout is not where the module expects it to be, you'll want to manually set this option.

+`tern_arguments` (list of strings) An extra set of arguments to pass to the Tern server.
+For example `--no-port-file` to suppress the creation of `.tern-port` files.

 Tern uses `.tern-project` files to configure loading libraries and plugins for a project.
 See the [Tern docs][docs] for details.